StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     - Similar to data and files, include indexes in the backup policy to ensure their preservation.
     - Remove and re-create indexes as needed.

-**12. <!-- md:version 5.5 --> Optional: Configure audit log storage:**
+**12. <!-- md:version 5.5 --> (Optional) Configure audit log storage:**

 By default, TheHive stores audit logs in Apache Cassandra via JanusGraph.
 However, if your organization generates a large volume of audit logs, you can switch to Elasticsearch.

 Elasticsearch offers better performance, reduced latency, and advanced search capabilities, making it ideal for managing and retrieving large amounts of audit data.

+!!! warning "Audit logs visibility"
+    - With Elasticsearch, audit logs retain the visibility they had at the time of creation, regardless of the current visibility of the case.
+This means that even if [you set restricted visibility for a case](../user-guides/analyst-corner/cases/restrict-visibility-case.md), audit logs remain visible to all users.
+    - With the default configuration using Apache Cassandra (JanusGraph), audit logs immediately become private if the visibility of the associated case is restricted.
+This means that even if audit logs were originally public, they will be hidden from all users [once the case visibility is restricted](../user-guides/analyst-corner/cases/restrict-visibility-case.md).

 !!! warning "Prerequisites"
     Regularly [back up your Elasticsearch indices](https://www.elastic.co/docs/deploy-manage/tools/snapshot-and-restore) to ensure you can recover audit logs in the event of an incident.
 This is critical for maintaining the integrity and availability of your data.

 a.
-Activate audit log storage
+Activate audit log storage.

 {!includes/activate-audit-log-storage-elasticsearch.md!}

 b.
-Configure index template and Index Lifecycle Management (ILM)
+Configure index template and Index Lifecycle Management (ILM).

 {!includes/configure-index-ilm-elasticsearch.md!}